ccnmtl/case-consortium/content/case/case_53.md

   \ on the shocking story of the murder of Annie Le, a Yale University graduate student.This\
   \ is a FREE case.Epilogue, Teaching NoteTopics: digital media; editorial management;\
   \ ethics"
-"epologue": "New Haven Independent Epilogue.pdf" "faculty_notes": ""
+"epilogue": "New Haven Independent Epilogue.pdf" "faculty_notes": ""
 "faculty_only": ""
 "id": "53"